-We may also note, in passing, that certain philosophers today, the so-called positivists, who say we have no right to assert that anything exists except our own sense-perceptions, claim to be against "metaphysics" because they claim to reject any philosophy which seeks for "the ultimate constituents of the universe".
+We may also note, in passing, that certain philosophers today, the so-called positivists, claim to be against "metaphysics" because they claim to reject any philosophy which seeks for "the ultimate constituents of the universe."
 For them, "metaphysics" means any theory which deals with "ultimates" not verifiable in sense-experience.
 By using the term in this way, they conceal the fact that they themselves are, if anything, more metaphysical than any other philosophers.
 For their own mode of thinking reaches extremes of metaphysical abstraction.
 What could be more metaphysical than to imagine, as the positivist philosophers do, that our sense-experience exists in abstraction from the real material world outside us?
-Indeed, they themselves make "sense-experience" into a metaphysical "ultimate".
+Indeed, they themselves make "sense-experience" into a metaphysical "ultimate."